Generating French virtual commuting network at municipality level: Material and methods

-Consider a region composed by $n$ municipalities.
-We can model the observed commuting network starting from the matrix: $R \in \mathrm{M}_{n\times n}(\mathbb{N})$ where $R_{ij}$ is the number of commuters from the municipality $i$ (in the region) to the municipality $j$ (in the region).
-This matrix represents the ligth grey origin-destination table presented in Table \ref{ODTable1}.
+Consider a region composed of $n$ municipalities.
+We can model the observed commuting network starting from matrix $R \in \mathrm{M}_{n\times n}(\mathbb{N})$ where $R_{ij}$ represents the number of commuters from municipality $i$ (in the region) to municipality $j$ (in the region).
+This matrix represents the light gray origin-destination table presented in Table \ref{ODTable1}.

 The inputs of the algorithm are: